-The Employment Retirement Income Security Act (ERISA) sets rules and standards of conduct for private sector employee benefit plans and those that invest and manage their assets.
-The provisions of ERISA, which are administered by the U.S. Department of Labor, were enacted to address public concern that funds of private pension and other employee benefit plans were being mismanaged and abused.
-One of ERISA's requirements is that people who handle plan funds and other property must be covered by a fidelity bond to protect the plan from losses due to fraud or dishonesty.
+The Employment Retirement Income Security Act (ERISA) sets rules and standards of conduct for private-sector employee benefit plans and those that invest and manage their assets.
+The provisions of ERISA, which are administered by the U.S. Department of Labor, were enacted to address public concern that funds for private pensions and other employee benefit plans were being mismanaged and abused.
+One of ERISA's requirements is that a fidelity bond must cover people who handle plan funds and other property to protect the plan from losses due to fraud or dishonesty.

 No. The fidelity bond required under ERISA specifically insures a plan against losses due to fraud or dishonesty (e.g., theft) by persons who handle plan funds or property.
-Fiduciary liability insurance, on the other hand, insures fiduciaries, and in some cases the plan, against losses caused by breaches of fiduciary responsibilities.
+On the other hand, Fiduciary liability insurance insures fiduciaries, and in some cases, the plan, against losses caused by breaches of fiduciary responsibilities.
 Although many plan fiduciaries may be covered by fiduciary liability insurance, it is not required and does not satisfy the fidelity bonding required by ERISA.

 Every person who "handles funds or other property" of an employee benefit plan is required to be bonded unless covered under an exemption under ERISA.
 ERISA makes it an unlawful act for any person to "receive, disburse, or otherwise exercise custody or control of plan funds or property" without being properly bonded.